-Lease Contracts will be processed with the contract processing transaction (transaction – process contract).
-Contract managers/admin will be responsible for the general contract information such as term, charges, notifications etc. and the accountants will be responsible for valuation-relevant contract data (transaction – Edit Contract Valuation).
+Lease contracts will be processed with the contract processing transaction (transaction –process contract).
+Contract managers/ admins will be responsible for the general contract information such as term, charges, notifications etc. and the accountants will be responsible for valuation-relevant contract data.

 The valuation data for a lease contract must be defined.
 The relevant valuation rules for the contract must be entered and assigned to the contract conditions.
 Afterwards it must be checked whether there are further conditions which are necessary for the contract valuation.
 These conditions must be entered as statistical conditions.

 If the valuation information of the lease contract is completed, the valuation process can be started.
-After the analyze of the valuation results the valuation postings run can be started.
+After the analysis of the valuation results the valuation postings run can be started.

-As mentioned in section 5.2 the transaction for processing of lease contracts is the standard contract transaction (RECN).
+As mentioned in section 5.2, the transaction for the processing of lease contracts is the standard contract transaction (RECN).
 The two defined transactions will have different authorizations the standard contract is used for general lease agreement information and postings to the partner cashflow.
-The second transaction is for accounting personnel, it will be responsible for the valuation data and the balance sheet.
+The second transaction is for accounting personnel and will be responsible for the valuation data and the balance sheet.